Fragrant and bursting with flavors, this tom yum fried rice is a must-try! This amazing dish is simple to prepare and ready in 15 minutes.

 💚Why you will love this recipe

-- Using instant paste instead of making it from scratch saves tons of time and effort
+- Using store-bought paste saves time and effort without compromising on taste

-- A great way to use up leftover rice
+- A delicious way to use up refrigerated rice

 🍚What you will need